 Doc Brown didn't just invent a time machine—he made one out of a DeLorean!
 The gull-winged sportscar was a famously terrible vehicle, but the Back to the Future trilogy gave it a new legacy.

-Directed by Robert Zemeckis, Back to the Future stars Michael J. Fox as Marty McFly, a skateboarding teen who's friends with the crazy local scientist Doc Brown (Christopher Lloyd).
+Directed by Robert Zemeckis, Back to the Future stars Michael J. Fox as Marty McFly, a skateboarding teen who's friends with the crazy local scientist Doc Brown (played by Christopher Lloyd).